Yes, You Need a CRM System

 The tech in question, of course, is your CRM.

-But because we’ve been using them for so long, we always assume that our clients (and every other sales team out there) already know about and use them.
+Since we’ve been using them for so long, we always assume our clients (and every other sales team) already use them.
 They’re just maybe not utilizing them as well as they could, or they need help making it work for them.